 - 1. Meeting objectives of their committees as specified in this section. - 2.
 Carrying out the charge(s) issued annually by the First Vice President. - 3.
-Providing ideas for future charges. - 4.
-Reporting progress to Executive Committee periodically. - 5.
-Reporting progress to the Executive Committee for its mid-year meeting. - 6.
-Reporting annually to the Board of Directors. - 7.
-Recommending potential committee members to the First Vice President. - 8.
+Submitting status reports the First Vice President by April 1 and Septmeber 1 every year. - 4.
+Providing ideas for future charges. - 5.
+Recommending potential committee members to the First Vice President. - 6.
 Commenting on members of their committee who have provided meritorious service and recommending rotation, removal, retention, or appointment to vice chair or chair and identifying interested parties and talent for leadership (Bylaw 3.3.7).